MathieuFortune/mathieufortune.github.io/_posts/2017-07-31-booking-abtest-idea.markdown

   <iframe width="560" height="315" src="https://www.youtube.com/embed/C-U1Pakvk2A" frameborder="0" allowfullscreen></iframe>
 </div>

-In order to deliver a test realistic regarding the development constraints and the philosophy of A/B testing, I focused on a small change with specific KPI's.
+In order to deliver an actionnable result in accordance with the development constraints of the platform and the philosophy of A/B testing at Booking.com, I focused on a small change with specific KPI's.

 __Here is my design process...__